juanma-wp/enterprise-block-editor/Perplexity-prompt.md

 The following modules have already been created:

 ### Module 1: Introduction and Tooling Setup
-### Module 2: Building Custom Blocks
-### Module 3: Using Components from @wordpress/components

-You are now creating lessons for Module 5: Patterns, Layouts, and Templates
+You are now creating lessons for Module 1: Introduction and Tooling Setup

 Create a lesson titled 5.4: Templates